NCI-DCEG/Flow-IQ/docs/README.md

 Suppose you’re working with the nf-core **[Sarek](https://nf-co.re/sarek/3.5.1/)** pipeline and then have an idea for an analysis using one step of the pipeline.
 In particular, you want to build a custom pipeline for your analysis using the **[Manta germline](https://nf-co.re/modules/manta_germline/)** module.

-This guild will show you how to:
+This guide will show you how to:
 - Extract and reuse the module
 - Build a minimal pipeline around it
 - Test it locally (e.g., on Biowulf HPC)